Wishmaster Spell HUD

 Spell Chapters

-Simply click on a chapter name to reveal the spells associated with it.
+Click a chapter name to view the spells within that chapter.

 Minimizing

-{primary} NOTE You can only minimize Wishmaster from the INDEX page.
-If you're on another page, clicking the background will return you to the index.
+{primary} Note: You can only minimize Wishmaster from the Index Page.
+Clicking the background elsewhere will return you to the Index.

 HUD Configuration